 According to research conducted by PromotionalCodes.co.uk some of the most sought-after vintage figures (dating back to the 1970s and ‘80s) can sell for close to £30,000 each.

-Last year, in fact, a rare Boba Fett figure from the 1970s – still in its original packaging – sold for £26,040 at Vectis Auctions in Teeside a few years ago, with this kind of value only going up in recent years as awareness of the memorabilia from Lucasfilm spreads throughout our galaxy.
+A rare Boba Fett figure from the 1970s – still in its original packaging – sold for £26,040 at Vectis Auctions in Teeside a few years ago, with this kind of value only going up in recent years as awareness of the memorabilia from Lucasfilm spreads throughout our galaxy.

 Prior to this, Vectis also sold the following toys:

 Darren Williams from PromotionalCodes.org.uk says that more than 300 million Star Wars action figures were sold between 1978 and 1985, so there should still be quite a lot floating around in people’s possession.
 Perhaps even in your attic!

 As for which could have the most value, Williams says it’s hard to predict but that it helps when the toys: